Nuclear power in Denmark: Risø National Laboratory

 The former Risø National Laboratory on the edge of Roskilde Fjord, which was the site of Denmarks only nuclear reactors between 1957 and 2003.
 The two outermost cylindrical buildings on the peninsula contained the reactors DR-2 and DR-3.

 In its first three decades, the Risø National Laboratory's activities were centred around research on the peaceful use of nuclear energy.
 Between 1957 and 1960, three research nuclear reactors opened at Risø, which had been imported from or based on designs from the United States and United Kingdom: DR-1, DR-2 and DR-3 (DR: Danish Reactor, Dansk Reaktor).
 These reactors were not designed to produce power, but to be used for the training of power plant technicians and for producing radioisotopes for scientific and medical use.
 The institute also attempted to develop its own reactor design to be the model for Danish power reactors—an organic liquid cooled, heavy water moderated design called the Deuterium Organic Reactor (DOR).
 However, the institute failed to convince Danish power utilities to support it and their plans were never realised.
 Later attempts to partner with Sweden's AB Atomenergi to develop a heavy water reactor also failed due to a lack of collaboration and economic viability.

 Following increasing anti-nuclear sentiment within Denmark in the early 1970s, the Danish government halted the rollout of a nuclear power program in 1976, until a clear plan for the disposal of nuclear waste could be formalised.
 As a result the laboratory at Risø found itself at a standstill, especially after the prohibition of nuclear energy in 1985, and began shifting its focus towards research into other energy sources.
 By the turn of the 21st century, Risø was particularly noted for its research related to wind energy, solid-oxide fuel cells, and climate change.

 Beginning in 2003, the three nuclear research reactors at the former Risø National Laboratory were decommissioned along with the adjacent hot cell facility, fuel fabrication plant, and nuclear waste management plant.
 As of 2024, the decommissioning process of DR-3, the hot cells, and the nuclear waste management plant is still ongoing.
 The decommissioning of DR-1 (completed 2006), DR-2 (completed 2008), and fuel fabrication plant (completed 2023) has been completed.

 The laboratory employed about 700 staff in 2005, at which point it was a research institute under the Danish Ministry of Science, Technology and Innovation.
-In 2007, the laboratory was merged into the Technical University of Denmark and was made an official institute of university in 2008 before being dissolved in 2012 when its facilities were transformed into a second campus of the university.
+In 2007, the laboratory was merged into the Technical University of Denmark and was renamed into the Risø National Laboratory for Sustainable Energy in 2007.
+In 2012, it was transformed into DTU Risø Campus, an additional campus of the Technical University of Denmark.